 This also provides the opportunity for Artisans to be able to generate an sizable income that will allow them to spend full time devotion to their first love, which is creating art, music, writing books and poems etc., which is usually only experienced by a select few….

-I intend to show how all in our community, from teenagers to so-called “Baby Boomers” and retired elders in our community who are on a fixed income, can become economically self-sufficient by joining 1up programs such as E1ulife , which only require a one time out of pocket expense… You can also consider becoming an affiliate of companies such as Amazon.com, which does not require a fee to join, but places one in the position to sell household products to anyone in their circle of influence and beyond…I am an affiliate of Amazon and I sell African drums and books from my web site at www.drumsofchange.com ( click on the drum store link on this page to see the various African and other types of drums available )...This type of ecommerce is becoming more of an appeal to those who have large families and many friends who would not hesitate to purchase services and products from their online Amazon, along with Clickbank of other online merchandize venues, as they are in constant need to buy essential household items, gifts, school supplies and the list goes on and on….
+I intend to show how all in our community, from teenagers to so-called “Baby Boomers” and retired elders in our community who are on a fixed income, can become economically self-sufficient by joining programs such as, Got Back Up.
+You can also consider becoming an affiliate of companies such as Amazon.com, which does not require a fee to join, but places one in the position to sell household products to anyone in their circle of influence and beyond…I am an affiliate of Amazon and I sell African drums and books from my web site at www.drumsofchangedrumsofspirit.com ( click on the drum store link on this page to see the various African and other types of drums available )...This type of ecommerce is becoming more of an appeal to those who have large families and many friends who would not hesitate to purchase services and products from their online Amazon, along with Clickbank of other online merchandize venues, as they are in constant need to buy essential household items, gifts, school supplies and the list goes on and on….

 (Please be sure to see the video on the upper lefthand side of this page titled Connections...this recording written by Tyrone Jefferson, featuring Abiodon Oyewole of the Last Poets and Grammy nominee Carla Cook..mirrors the above statement made by Malcolm X)